kirstvh/BioCCP.jl/README.md

 Now you are ready for executing BioCCP functions in the Julia REPL.

+#### Run the Pluto notebooks locally

-For using the Pluto notebooks:
+Additionally, for using the Pluto notebooks, following steps need to be taken:

 &emsp;&emsp; In the Julia REPL, hit the following command to install the [Pluto package](https://github.com/fonsp/Pluto.jl):